PeteCookson/Wicka/README.md

     - https://www.youtube.com/watch?v=w4ilq6Zk-08&list=PLXcnmXd-db_hO1v3SLAzVcNieoS_Tcn-6&index=6

 ### **Acknowledgements**
+- The Code Institute Slack community, has once again throughout this project, been a valuable resource.
+- Stack Overflow is another constant source of helpful guidance and answers to so many questions.
+- My mentor, Spencer Barriball, has been supportive and encouraging throughout this project.
-- Thanks to my mentor for guiding me throughout this project.
+- The Tutor Support on Code Institute has also been valuable resourse for this project.
-- Code Institute Tutors for giving me a guidance on how to solve issues.
-- Slack

 #### Back to [top](#table-of-contents)